We’ve been back on the water since April and we’re and loving it.

-We’ll be sticking with social distancing and hand gel for a while longer, but the great news is that being on the water is one of the safest place to be – and one of the best for your physical and mental health too.
+Since Monday’s announcement we’ll be sticking with social distancing and hand gel a while longer, but the great news is that being on the water is still one of the safest places to be – and one of the best for your physical and mental health too.

 Here’s how the Government roadmap affects us:

-Following Government review we’re hoping we can lift all social distancing measures and work with groups of any size.
+Following Government review we’re hoping we can lift all social distancing measures, open changing rooms and toilets, and work with groups of any size.

 1: “The Government will also allow outdoor sports facilities to reopen, broadening the